Grand Duke George Alexandrovich of Russia

 by Susan Flantzer © Unofficial Royalty 2018

-Grand Duke George Alexandrovich of Russia was born on May 9, 1871, at the Alexander Palace at Tsarskoye Selo outside of St. Petersburg, Russia.
+Grand Duke George Alexandrovich of Russia was born on May 9, 1871, at the Alexander Palace at Tsarskoye Selo, near St. Petersburg, Russia.
 He was the third, but second surviving son, and the third of the six children of Alexander III, Emperor of All Russia and Dagmar of Denmark (Maria Feodorovna).
-At birth, George was weak and suffered from respiratory issues and for a while, his survival was questionable.
+At birth, George was weak and suffered from respiratory issues, and for a while, his survival was questionable.
 In childhood, George’s health was problematic and was a great worry to his mother.

 George’s mother was the daughter of King Christian IX of Denmark and among his maternal first cousins were King Constantine I of Greece, King George V of the United Kingdom, King Christian X of Denmark, and King Haakon VII of Norway.